schwertJake/Kafka_DDOS_Detection/README.md

 Given the burst of energy one Sunday afternoon that this project was birthed from, it was an unfortunate code-now-test-later sort of development.
 But I'd be remised if I didn't have *some* unit testing and example case results to prove that I'm not crazy!

 ### Unit Testing
-Unit testing happens in the 'test' folder, as one might assume, and is only done on the main streaming apps data transformations.
-Not nearly as much code coverage as I'd feel comfortable deploying to production but hey, it's a POC :poop:
+Unit testing happens in the 'test' folder, as one might assume.
+It is only done on the main streaming app's data transformations.
+Not nearly as much code coverage as I'd like to feel comfortable deploying to production with but hey, it's a POC :poop:

 ### System Testing
 So for starters, a sample log file from an apache web server is in '/apache_server_log_producer'.
 Its about a minute of logs, with ~160,000 unique HTTP requests.
 Before I dove into Kafka, I wanted to see which IP addresses belonged to the bad guys.
-With some simple data transformations in 'log_parser_playground.py' and my the plotly library, it becomes quickly apparent:
+With some simple data transformations in 'log_parser_playground.py' and the plotly library, it becomes quickly apparent:

 ![alt text](https://raw.githubusercontent.com/schwertJake/Kafka_DDOS_Detection/master/images/Number%20of%20Users%20and%20their%20Frequency%20of%20HTTP%20request.png "")